 This symposium will impart the latest scientific developments in stem cell research aimed at diagnosing, treating and eventually curing degenerative disease through regenerative treatments.
 The program will include multiple scientific presentations by leading researchers affiliated with the Sanford Consortium.
 Program details including presentation titles, abstracts and presenters will be available in September.

 Access to this unique educational event is FREE to registered participants of SLAS2014.
-Symposium attendees will receive round-trip bus transportation from the San Diego Convention Center (site of SLAS2014), a full slate of scientific programming, a networking reception and optional facility tour led by Consortium faculty.
+Symposium attendees will receive round-trip bus transportation from the San Diego Convention Center (site of SLAS2014).

 Event Schedule (subject to change)